NGEET/fates-users-guide/docs/source/user/Namelist-Options-and-Run-Time-Modes.md

 # Namelist Option Summary Tables

-Note: These options are governed by the host-model that drives FATES.
+The namelist options are governed by the Host Land Model (HLM) that drives FATES.
 Efforts are made to keep these options consistent in the different driving models (e.g. E3SM/CSTM/etc).

 For more information on how to set and use these modes, click on the links in the table where available.